atticus-lv/RenderNode/docs/NodeInput.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node let you to set the context viewlayer of the scene.
+> This node let you to set the context viewlayer of the scene.<br>When you change the name of this viewlayer, make sure you update this node.
 >
-> When you change the name of this viewlayer, make sure you update this node.

 <!-- panels:end -->